 The Student Information Centre is located on the second floor in the business office.
 It is open from 8:00 am - 4:45 pm each day that school is in session.
+(Payment should be made by 4:00 pm)

 Among the services provided by the Student Information Centre are: issuing student I.D. cards and certificates, assisting with the purchase of train and bus passes, keeping attendance records for all students, and serving as a place where lost and found articles may be turned in.